sertansenturk/cookiecutter-ds-docker/docs/cookiecutter.rst

 .. code:: bash

    make

 and entering the variables, as `explained above <#cutting-a-new-project>`__.
 The project will be created at ``../{{ cookiecutter.repo_slug }}`` relative to the ``./cookiecutter-ds-docker`` folder.

 Documentation
 =========================================

-We use `Sphinx <https://www.sphinx-doc.org>`__ for documentation.
 The documentation is hosted online at `Read the Docs <https://cookiecutter-ds-docker.readthedocs.io>`_. *Read the Docs* automatically publishes and updates a version for the *master* branch, *dev* branch, and each release in *Github*.

 If you would like to build the documentation locally, you need to run:

 .. code:: bash

    make sphinx-html

+The above command builds a docker image called ``sertansenturk/sphinx`` and runs a container from the image, which -in turn- builds the documentation using *Sphinx*.
+Then, you can then access the documentation by opening ``./docs/_build/html/index.html`` on your browser.

 Then, you can then access the documentation by opening ``./docs/_build/html/index.html`` on your browser.